 Unless your four-legged companion is extremely active, regular consumption of starchy foods can lead to weight gain and even obesity.
 Especially senior dogs that are much less active than their puppy counterparts are at increased risk of becoming overweight.

 Many proud dog owners are unaware that their dog is actually overweight and dog obesity is a common health issue.
 Avoid these health issues by only feeding your dog starchy carbohydrates in careful moderation.

 Another potential effect of starch on a dog’s diet is gastrointestinal obstruction.
 This can occur for a number of reasons but eating too many potatoes is one of them.

 Why White Potatoes Are Potentially Toxic

-Although the effect on people is still a much debated topic, it is known that the chemical solanine found on nightshade plants is a toxic for dogs.
+Although the effect on people is still a much-debated topic, it is known that the chemical solanine found on nightshade plants is toxic for dogs.

 On white potatoes, solanine is mostly found in its peel.
 Peeling and cooking a white potato will reduce the solanine to a level that is deemed safe for dogs to eat.
 Do not feed your dog any raw potatoes.

 Potatoes with green skin should also not be fed to dogs because these types of potato have the highest levels of solanine toxins.